 Most calorie apps hand you a number on day one and never revisit it.
 The number came from a formula that has never met you — it doesn't know how much you move, how you sleep, or what your body does with the food you eat.
 So the plan is wrong in some small way from the start, and it stays wrong.

 Kinra works the other way around.
-It begins with the same kind of formula as a first guess, then quietly learns from two things it can actually observe: how your weight trend moves, and what you log.
+It begins with the same kind of formula as a first guess, then quietly learns from two things it can actually observe: what you log, and how your weight trend moves.
 Over a few weeks it forms its own estimate of what you burn, and it adjusts your plan a little at a time.
 This page is the whole method — first in plain language, then with the math, cited to the research it's built on.

 The plain-language version